SpastBanana/HatikwaMedia/README.md

 _
 **Extra's / todo**
 - [x] Uploading all songs for main launch
-- [ ] Correct the names of files in the frontend (for example remove ".mp3" and make it a play button icon)
+- [x] remove file extensions in main files (example, remove ".mp3")
-- [ ] Add search function to the song list
+- [x] Add search function to the song list
 - [x] Better styling
 - [x] More compatible with phone
 - [x] More compatible with pc
 - [ ] Upload all archived songs from hatikwa.aikebah.net to this site
 - [x] User now receives same email of entering the site when password is reset, this needs to be a "password reset" email
 - [x] User first and last name are saved upon registration.
+- [ ] Make achive page and system (only accessable by roles that can manage song media).